Current as of July 2015 | Download print version (in PDF)

 Under the Companies Act, a group or association of persons can incorporate as a private or public company.
 For companies limited by shares, a private company requires at least two and no more than 50 shareholders.
 A public company requires at least seven shareholders.

 A trust is an entity created to hold and manage assets for the benefit of others.
-Trusts can be established under the Trustees (Perpetual Succession) Act (“Trustees Act”) only for religious, educational, literary, scientific, social, athletic, or charitable purposes (Trustees Act Chapter 164, Section 3(1)).
+Under the Trustees (Perpetual Succession) Act Chapter 164 (“Trustees Act Cap.
+164”), trusts can be established only for religious, educational, literary, scientific, social, athletic, or charitable purposes (Trustees Act Cap.
+164 Section 3(1)).
 Charitable purposes may also be affected by forming a trust by way of a trust deed.

 “Public Benefit Activity” is defined in Section 2 of the PBO Act as “an activity that supports or promotes public benefit by enhancing or promoting the economic, environmental, social or cultural development or protecting the environment, or lobbying or advocating on issues of general public interest or the interest or well-being of the general public or a category of individual or organizations.”